dhcai21/RVHaplo/README.md

     -a  | --abundance FLOAT :          Minimum abundance for filtering haplotypes (default: 0.005)
 ```
 ## Output Results
-All reconstruct haplotypes are summarized in a file "*_haplotypes.fasta".
+All reconstructed haplotypes are summarized in a file "*_haplotypes.fasta".
 Below is an example of three haplotypes.
 ```
 >haplotype_0_length_9181_abundance_0.50
 GGTCTCTCTGGTTAGACCAGATCTGAGCCTGGGAGGTCTCTGGCTAACTAGGGAACC...